 If you can't find an appointment when you want one because they're all booked, you can use the Waiting List feature on our online scheduling system.
 The waiting list link is below the schedule for each day, on the right.
 If an appointment opens, you will receive an email or text message notifying you that there is an opening.
 Please note that the Waiting List is simply a notification system that lets you know when an appointment is available.
 It does not automatically make the appointment for you.
 You will need to log into the system or call the University Writing Center to make the appointment.
 Appointments are always filled on a first-come, first-served basis.

 We understand if circumstances mean that you must cancel an appointment.
 In such a situation, please call us and let us know so that we can offer your appointment to someone else.
 If you are going to be late to a live-chat appointment, please call us and let us know.
 Please note, if you are more than 10 minutes late for a live-chat appointment and we have not heard from you, we may offer your appointment time to someone who is waiting to meet with a consultant or your appointment may be considered a "no show."
-If you miss five appointments during a semester, you will not be able to make further appointments without talking with the Director.
+If you miss five appointments during a semester, you will not be able to make further appointments without talking with the Director or Associate Director.

 No, we are not an editing service.
 We are, however, happy to work with you on strategies for revising and editing your draft.
 Our approach is to work with you to improve your draft and your overall writing skills.